RachaelMahon/sentencing_capstone/capstone_report_template.md

 #### Supplementary Data

 I have also made use of the Crime Severity Score data tool released by the Office of National Statistics in June 2017.
 This data is described by the Office of National Statistics as a:

   "list of weights as a reflection of the legislation set by Parliament on behalf of the public and the courts in passing sentences in line with legislation and sentencing guidelines.
 It is not intended to be a pure ranking of severity of offences; it provides the basis for deriving a Severity Score rather than comparing weights for individual offences."

 For each offence type, I have created an average "weight" by getting the average of all the offences listed in that category from this list.
 It is a crude measurement of severity of the crime given the Office of National Statistics quote above and the means by which I have gotten it but we can still use it to explore the correlation between these weights and sentence duration.
+The results of this calculation are visible in file 'offence_severity.txt'.

 The data is available here: https://www.ons.gov.uk/peoplepopulationandcommunity/crimeandjustice/datasets/crimeseverityscoredatatool

 #### Outliers

-Upon exploring the data, I chose not to remove any outliers as, due to the nature of the data, it is unlikely that there are an incorrect entries in the data.
+Upon exploring the data, I chose not to remove any outliers for two reasons.
+Firstly, due to the nature of the data, it is unlikely that there are an incorrect entries in the data.
 I trust that the data presented by the Ministry of Justice is accurate.
 Furthermore, the data is mostly categorical and has been altered into pseudo-continuous variables using dictionaries.
 Because of this, there are big steps in the data and it is very prone to bunching around small sentences with a few very big sentences.
 Because of this, I do not believe that the removal of a particularly extreme sentence will be helpful.
 However, it is considerably effecting the results for predictions.
 This will be discussed further at the evaluation section.

 #### The Data at a Glance